ns-rse/git-collaboration/episodes/branching.md

 ## Working with Branches

-The `git switch` command is the canonical method for working with branches it allows you to list, create and delete branches along with a few other tasks.
+The `git switch` command is the canonical method for working with branches.
+It allows you to list, create and delete branches along with a few other tasks.

 To list the branches that are available you can just type `git branch` or optionally include the `--list` option.
 In the